threehappypenguins/puppeteersigninheadless/README.md

 ```console
 nano ~/.ssh/config
 ```
 You now need to either add your `Host`, or amend your Host with `ForwardX11` and `ForwardX11Trusted`.
 I called my host (the cloud server) `puppeteer`.
 You can call it what you want.
 Substitute `123.456.78.900` with your cloud server's public IP address. `IdentityFile` is wherever your private key is located.
 I called my private key `puppeteer`.
-Change `myusername` to your own username, and change the path and `mypuppeteerkey` to whatever you named your key:
+Change `myusername` to your own username:

 *Note that when you are done with X11 forwarding and no longer need need to see a browser in your cloud server, disable `ForwardX11` and `ForwardX11Trusted` by putting hash tags in front of them.*
 ```console